TheMaxi7/RoK-discord-bots/Maxi's Slave/README.md

 - `/stats` command, given player ID prints KvK stats of that specific player.
 Also binds discord ID to that rok ID;
 - `stats` message prints KvK stats of the ID curently binded to your discord ID;
 - `stats <governor ID>` message is like the `/stats` command.
 Users can simply write a message to get both their stats and their ID registered for future uses;
+- `leaderboard` message gives you a leaderboard of top 15 in your kd;
 - `/top` command, given ranks, prints cumulated kingdom stats;
 - `/help` command, displays list of all possible commands